 SCDHHS will pilot test the setting-specific assessment tools to determine reliability and decide if any revisions need to be made prior to distributing to providers.
 Testing the pilot will be conducted with providers who own or operate home and community-based settings.
 The testing process will also aid in the development of clear instructions on how to complete the assessment.
-Pilot testing began in January 2015; the agency anticipates this will be completed in early March 2015.
+Pilot testing began in January 2015 and was completed March 2015.